Here's how it works

 - Open the Apple Watch app on your iPhone, then tap the My Watch tab.

 - Turn Fall Detection on or off.

-If you've entered your age when you set up your Apple Watch or in the Health app and you're age 65 and over, this feature automatically turns on.
+If you entered your age when you set up your Apple Watch, or in the Health app, and you’re age 65 and over, this feature automatically turns on.
 Make sure that your correct age appears in your Medical ID and your Health Profile.

 Set up your Medical ID and add emergency contacts

 - Open Settings on your iPhone, then tap Health > Medical ID.